HoustonWeHaveABug/ProgressiveTaxation/README.md

 - ...
 - Tax rate for tax bracket n

-Income Cap is a unsigned integer, Tax Rate is a double ranging from 0 to 1 inclusive.
+Income cap is a unsigned integer, tax rate is a double ranging from 0 to 1 inclusive.

 For tax bracket n, only a tax rate is read, the income cap is set to UINT_MAX.